Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 3.

 You are descended from a master of the double-bladed scimitar, and some of that mastery has passed on to you.
 You gain the following benefits:

-While you are holding a double-bladed scimitar with two hands, you gain a +1 bonus to Armor Class.
+* While you are holding a double-bladed scimitar with two hands, you gain a +1 bonus to Armor Class.
-A double-bladed scimitar has the finesse property when you wield it.
+* A double-bladed scimitar has the finesse property when you wield it.
-The bonus attack with the double-bladed scimitar deals now full damage.
+* The bonus attack with the double-bladed scimitar now deals full damage.

 ### Elven Accuracy